AvaMGardiner/COMP2110-Web-Technology/Web Design - Instructions (Assignment Specifications).md

 ## Submission

-You will not submit the assignment explicitly; we will look at the contents of your Github repository after the due date of 5pm, Sunday 20th March.
+You will not submit the assignment explicitly; we will look at the contents of your Github repository after the due date of **5pm, Sunday 20th March**.
 We will be able to see from that the last modification date of your files.
 Do not change your repository after the due date unless you have an extension (special consideration).

-**Do NOT rename index.html and style.css.
+**Do NOT rename index.html and style.css**.
 Remember to put your name and student ID (at least) in the comment on the top of your stylesheet.
-This is your work, your IP, acknowledge it!**
+This is your work, your IP, acknowledge it!

 ## Marking